GenHSI: Controllable Generation of Human-Scene Interaction Videos: Experiments

-\paragraph{Conclusion:} \shortname is a training-free method that produces personalized controllable long videos with rich human-object interactions.
-Instead of adding new module to large video generation model with heavily training, our key insight is to divide complex long video generation tasks into three stages of script writing, pre-visualization, and animation to generate 3D-aware keyframes and atmoic parsed action for video synthesis.
-Results demonstrate the efficacy of our single-view 3D-aware keyframing approach for enhancing 3D human-object contact and subject consistency in long video generation.

-\paragraph{Limitations \& Future Work:} Our work is limited by the capabilities of existing image inpainting models in inserting human with a plausible scale.
-Also, the existing video generative models still may generate human-object collisions even with the 3D-aware keyframes and atomic action parsing.
-Additionally, \shortname cannot generate the video change the scene across the keyframes, \eg, it cannot generate a video move the chair to another location.
+\paragraph{Conclusion:} \shortname is a training-free approach that generates personalized, controllable HSI videos by leveraging 3D-aware keyframe prompting on off-the-shelf video generative models.
+Instead of adding new modules to large video generation models with heavy training, our key insight is to divide complex HSI video generation tasks into three stages of script writing, pre-visualization, and animation to generate 3D-aware keyframes and atomic parsed actions for video synthesis.
+Results demonstrate the efficacy of our single-view 3D-aware keyframing approach for enhancing 3D human-object contact and subject consistency in HSI video generation. \paragraph{Limitations \& Future Work:} Our work is limited by the capabilities of existing image inpainting models in inserting humans at a plausible scale and feed-forward Gaussian avatar generation in high-fidelity appearance modeling.
+When generating 3D-aware keyframes, we naively render the composed 3D Gaussians of the avatar scene.
+Although visual quality could be further enhanced by large image editing models for harmonization and lighting effects, our lower-quality keyframe prompts still yield substantial improvements in HSI video generation.